-Hovercraft! supports positioning slides along and SVG path.
+Hovercraft! supports positioning slides along an SVG path.
 This is handy, as you can create a drawing in a software that supports SVG, and then copy-paste that drawings path into your presentation.

-'''

-You specify the SVG path with the : \verb|hovercraft-path|: field.
+You specify the SVG path with the :hovercraft-path: field.
 For example:

-'''